Breaking down barriers

-The Fund is a limited amount of money made available from the government through its funding body, the Education Funding Agency to provide assistance to students whose access to, or completion of education is inhibited by financial constraints or barriers.
+The Fund is a limited amount of money made available from the government through its funding body, the Education and Skills Funding Agency (ESFA) to provide assistance to students whose access to, or completion of education is inhibited by financial constraints or barriers.

 The 16-19 Bursary Fund has two elements the 16-19 Vulnerable Student Bursary and the 16-19 Discretionary Bursary.